 I’ve found it’s best to try and use the correct flash for the Nimslo 3D cameras, especially as using one which is too powerful may fry the electronics; they are super difficult and expensive to find now though.

 You can buy other accessories for various cameras, such as lens filters and macro lens converters.
-If I was just starting out with analogue though, I would only stick to what I need first to get me going.
+If I was just starting out with analogue, however, I would only stick to what I need first to get me going.
 If you find you don’t enjoy using the camera or there’s a fault, it’s a waste to buy everything at the start.

 CAMERA FILM